dokkodo1/Configurations/README.md

 ^ no spaces between different paths
 - Do the same for LV2/CLAP though I doubt you have LV2 or CLAP plugs.

-DARK MODE!!!!! ((there’s a possibly useful screenshot for this) Only available if your MacOS default is set to dark mode):
+DARK MODE!!!!!
+(Only available if your MacOS default is set to dark mode):
 - REAPER > Preferences > General > Advanced UI/system tweaks… > Allow 10.14+ dark mode if enabled

 Project Defaults: